beattie19/pokemon-iac/README.md

 ## Usage
 ### Terraform
 I am using [aws-vault](https://github.com/99designs/aws-vault) as a way interact with AWS
-- create tfvars file and supply all values
+- create tfvars (see dev.ftvars.example) file and supply all values
 - first run will require `terraform init` to download dependancies
 - (optional) `aws-vault exec {profile name} -- terraform plan -var-file="{choose name}.tfvars"` to create execution plan and review expected changes
 - `aws-vault exec {profile name} -- terraform apply -var-file="{choose name}.tfvars"` to execute the plan and create resources in AWS
-- `aws-vault exec beattie19 -- terraform destroy -var-file="dev.tfvars"` when finished to remove resources from AWS
+- `aws-vault exec beattie19 -- terraform destroy -var-file="{choose name}.tfvars"` when finished to remove resources from AWS

 ### Application
 Once the `terraform apply` is successful there should be some outputs on the cli